Neville Trotter: Personal life and death

+Trotter died on 25 June 2026, aged 94.

 Honours

-Trotter was made a knight 1997, the same year he became a deputy lieutenant.
+Trotter was appointed a Knight Bachelor in John Major's Resignation Honours, 2 August 1997, the same year he became a deputy lieutenant.
 He became a Fellow of the Royal Aeronautical Society in 1998.
-Trotter is also a Fellow of the Institute of Chartered Accountants in England & Wales and the Chartered Institute of Transport.
+Trotter was also a Fellow of the Institute of Chartered Accountants in England & Wales and the Chartered Institute of Transport.
 He was made a Freeman of the City of London in 1978.
 In April 2004, Trotter was appointed High Sheriff of Tyne and Wear.